 4) Take an appeal against a credit decision

-If a borrower is unhappy with a decision taken regarding the loan application or credit, he/she can appeal this decision taken via the website.
+If a borrower is unhappy with a decision taken regarding the loan application or credit, he/she can appeal this decision made via the website.

 5) Apply for an income-driven repayment plan

-Are you finding it difficult to meet your monthly payments?
+Are you finding it challenging to meet your monthly payments?
 Then you should consider an income-driven repayment plan which will adjust your monthly payments as per your income.

 6) Looking for a co-signer or endorser?

-This application is important for parent PLUS loans, for those borrowers who need a co-signer for their loan they can get help on the website.
+This application is essential for arent PLUS loans; for those borrowers who need a co-signer for their loan, they can get help on the website.

 7) Repayment estimator

-Before getting yourself into a loan it is important to understand that you will have to one day repay the loan, so estimating how much you will have to pay each month is crucial so you don't fall into default or delinquency.
+Before getting yourself a loan, it is essential to understand that you will have to one day repay the loan, so estimating how much you will have to pay each month is crucial, so you don't fall into default or delinquency.

-Basically the amount you will have to start making during the repayment period should not come as a shock to you so use the estimator tool on the website to get an idea.
+The amount you will have to start making during the repayment period should not come as a shock to you, so use the estimator tool on the website to get an idea.